 I sometimes use affiliate links.
 When you click these links and make a purchase, I may get a small commission.
 It won’t cost you anything but it helps me to run this site.

 For washing your towels, I recommend using distilled white vinegar.
 It is colorless, plus I find the smell less pungent than other sorts of vinegar such as malt or apple cider.
 That could be just me.
 However, everyone I know recommends the white kind, and it is what I have always used.

 You can buy distilled white vinegar in bulk online or at your supermarket.
-Here in the UK I usually find it in the condiments aisle.
+Here in the UK, I usually find it in the condiment aisle.